kitnil/awesome/README.md

 - [mixxx](https://github.com/mixxxdj/mixxx) - Mixxx is Free DJ software that gives you everything you need to perform live mixes.
 - [newsboat](https://github.com/newsboat/newsboat) - An RSS/Atom feed reader for text terminals
 - [ProceduralMapGenerator](https://github.com/marukrap/ProceduralMapGenerator) - A procedural map generator for roguelike games
 - [Daemon](https://github.com/DaemonEngine/Daemon) - The Dæmon game engine.
+With some bits of ioq3 and XreaL.
 - [AtomicGameEngine](https://github.com/AtomicGameEngine/AtomicGameEngine) - The Atomic Game Engine is a multi-platform 2D and 3D engine with a consistent API in C++, C#, JavaScript, and TypeScript
 - [polybar](https://github.com/polybar/polybar) - A fast and easy-to-use status bar
 - [StormEngine2](https://github.com/motorsep/StormEngine2) - Storm Engine 2 (modified RBDoom 3 BFG game engine)